BIOGRAPHY

 Business Formation and Licensing

-Ms. Vlasova is an Associate at Dudley Newman Feuerzeig LLP, and is a member of the firm’s transactional department.
-Ms. Vlasova’s areas of practice include residential and commercial real estate transactions, probate, and business formation and licensing.
+Ms. Vlasova is a Partner at Dudley Newman Feuerzeig LLP, and is a member of the firm’s Transactional Department.
+Ms. Vlasova joined the firm in 2018, after 7 years with the U.S. federal government.
+Ms. Vlasova’s areas of practice include residential real estate, commercial development, business law, corporate law, and banking and finance.

-Ms. Vlasova is licensed to practice law in the U.S. Virgin Islands, Maryland, and the District of Columbia.
+Ms. Vlasova is licensed to practice law in the U.S. Virgin Islands and is active in the legal community as a member of the Virgin Islands Bar Association.
+Ms. Vlasova is also licensed to practice law in Maryland and the District of Columbia.

 “The Hatch Act and the World of Social Media,” American Bar Association, 101 Practice Series (2013).